Saturday, 23 April 2011

 I have always had something of a yearning for medical school, but in my days of 'O' and 'A' levels the choice between arts and sciences had to be made at a very early age.
 The old, and in so many ways admirable Grammar School system channelled its pupils into inflexible 'Arts' or 'Sciences'.
 Once in one of these channnels it was very difficult to change.
 I ended up as an 'Arts' pupil, with lots of English and Latin and Humanities and only 'General Science'.
 I should have been doing Biology and Physics, but I didn't and then, for 'A' level, I couldn't.

-At several critical points in my life I explored the possibility of attending medical school, but it never worked quite out.
+At several critical points in my life I explored the possibility of attending medical school, but it never quite worked out.
 There was another career, and marriage and parenthood, and a great many other good and satisfying things.
 But the leaning towards medicine has never completely left me.

 At last, at 71 years of age, I have the opportunity.